-Performance Measure 2018/19 Actual 2018/19 Target Status 2017/18 Outturn Trend PR01 - Average time to assess Housing Benefit & Council Tax Support: New claims 16 days 18 days G 16 days 1 Commentary: A good outturn performance for this measure.
-The working age housing benefit caseload continues to reduce as more customers migrate to Universal Credit, however the pace of migration has started to slow with the majority of eligible cases already on Universal Credit.
-Workloads have not reduced as the Council Tax Reduction caseload remains similar to previous years.
-PR02 - Average time to assess Housing Benefit & Council Tax Support: Change in circumstances 7 days 10 days G 8 days 1 Commentary: A good outturn performance for this measure.
-The working age housing benefit caseload continues to reduce as more customers migrate to Universal Credit, however the pace of migration has started to slow with the majority of eligible cases already on Universal Credit.
-Workloads have not reduced as the Council Tax Reduction caseload remains similar to prior years and DWP initiatives like the Verify Earnings and Pensions alert service means that we receive more real time changes in circumstances as earnings and income fluctuate throughout the year.
-PR03 - Collection Rates Council Tax 95.9% 97% Α 95.7% Commentary: There was a 0.2% (£98,000) increase in Council Tax collected compared to 2017/18.
+Performance Measure 2018/19 Actual 2018/19 Target Status 2017/18 Outturn Trend PR01 - Average time to assess Housing Benefit & Council Tax Support: New claims 16 days 18 days G 16 days • Commentary: A good outturn performance for this measustomers migrate to Universal Credit, however the page Universal Credit.
+Workloads have not reduced as the C ce of migration has sta arted to slow with the majority o f eligible cases alrea PR02 - Average time to assess Housing Benefit & Council Tax Support: Change in circumstances 7 days 10 days G 8 days 1 Commentary: A good outturn performance for this measure customers migrate to Universal Credit, however the pact Universal Credit.
+Workloads have not reduced as the C like the Verify Earnings and Pensions alert service meanincome fluctuate throughout the year. ce of migration has sta ouncil Tax Reduction arted to slow with the caseload remains sir majority o milar to pri f eligible cases alrea or years and DWP in dy on iitiatives PR03 - Collection Rates Council Tax 95.9% 97% Α 95.7%

+Commentary: There was a 0.2% (£98,000) increase in Council Tax collected compared to 2017/18.
 This area continues to be a challenge and reflects some of the ongoing economic difficulties in our borough.
 With ongoing initiatives to increase high level debt collection and enforcement activity, closer working with debt advice and support agencies to focus on council tax payers who are finding it difficult to pay is a key area to progress this year.
 With more customers moving onto Universal Credit from legacy benefits we continue to see an impact on billing and collection.
 Overall fluctuations of household's income have increased in frequency having a direct impact on increased recalculations of council tax support and production of new bills.
 Work continues to explore potential changes to the Council Tax Support Scheme and billing to help mitigate this effect.